wtthornton/TappsHA/.agent-os/product/strategic-questions/answers/answer-template.md

 - **Version**: 1.0
 - **Status**: Research Complete
 - **Next Review**: [YYYY-MM-DD]
+- **AI Model**: [AI Model Name and Version]
+- **Research Period**: [Start Date] - [End Date]

 ---

 *This research provides the foundation for proceeding with TappHA development.
-All [Priority Level] questions have been addressed with comprehensive analysis and [positive/negative] outcomes.*
+All [Priority Level] questions have been addressed with comprehensive analysis and [positive/negative] outcomes.
+Research conducted using [AI Model] with multi-source validation and expert knowledge integration.*